 - 2. Integrating service area raster images: Propagation model outputs provided as KML raster images were imported into the GIS system; however, the geographic reference information was not able to be preserved.
 The imported raster images were georeferenced in the GIS by matching the intersections of propagation area boundaries and roads in Google Earth.
 Once georeferenced, the raster images were converted to polygons, then tagged with and aggregated by the associated tower ID and spectrum information to create service areas polygons for each propagation model.
 Additional associated attribute values were populated from information provided in narrative form. - 3.
 Integrating static maps: The PDF and JPG maps containing wireless access points and service area buffers were georeferenced using known locations, such as road intersections.
 Service areas were digitized or recreated from buffered points on the georeferenced maps.
 Individual service areas were tagged with spectrum information and aggregated into a single service area for the provider and spectrum combination.
 Additional associated attribute values were populated from information provided in narrative form or from providers' web sites and the resulting service area boundaries received confidence score of 1. - 4.
 Integrating hard copy maps: Hard copy maps containing shaded service areas were reproduced by digitizing boundaries based on known map locations, such as road intersections.
-Associated attribute values were populated from information provided in narrative form and the resulting service area boundaries received confidence score of 1. - Using tabular data containing street addresses: Tabular data containing individual street addresses, representing subscriber addresses or addresses where service was determine not to be available, were geocoded using NAVTEQ 2008 Q4 streets data to generate point locations.
+Associated attribute values were populated from information provided in narrative form and the resulting service area boundaries received confidence score of 1. - 5.
+Using tabular data containing street addresses: Tabular data containing individual street addresses, representing subscriber addresses or addresses where service was determine not to be available, were geocoded using NAVTEQ streets data to generate point locations.
 These locations were compared to service areas and propagation models to verify boundaries. - 6.
 Modeling with tower and signal specifications: Wireless tower and signal specifications (e.g., latitude, longitude, cell site height, cell site frequency and effective radiated power) were used as input parameters in SPLAT! radio frequency signal propagation, loss, and terrain analysis software.
 Service area boundaries were derived from the received power contours in the resulting propagation models.
-Additional associated attribute values were populated from information provided in narrative form.
+Additional associated attribute values were populated from information provided in narrative form. - 7.
+Integrating online service maps: Wireless service coverage maps downloaded as images from some providers' web sites, georeferenced using roads and other map features and classified by colors into 2 categories (broadband service and all other).
+The resulting raster representations were converted to polygons representing the providers' wireless service areas.